Charlie Brown: Personality

 Charlie Brown cares very deeply for his family and friends, even if he was maltreated by them.
 His care for his sister is shown on a strip from May 26, 1959, when he reacts to the birth of his sister Sally by exclaiming "A BABY SISTER?!
 I'M A FATHER!
 I mean my DAD's a father!
 I'm a brother!
 I have a baby sister!
 I'm a brother!"
 Two strips later, Charlie Brown continues the celebration of her birth by handing over chocolate cigars to his friends.
 When Charlie Brown was maltreated by his companions (most often Lucy, Violet and Patty), he does not usually take out his anger on them, but often retaliates and even manages to turn the tables.
 An example is a strip from 1951, which features Violet and Patty telling Charlie Brown that they are not going to invite him to their party, with Charlie Brown replying that he does not wish to go to their "dumb ol' party" anyway, leading the two girls to invite him.

 Christopher Caldwell has stated that "What makes Charlie Brown such a rich character is that he's not purely a loser.
 The self-loathing that causes him so much anguish is decidedly not self-effacement.
 Charlie Brown is optimistic enough to think he can earn a sense of self-worth, and his willingness to do so by exposing himself to humiliations is the dramatic engine that drives the strip.
 The greatest of Charlie Brown's virtues is his resilience, which is to say his courage.
 Charlie Brown is ambitious.
 He manages the baseball team.
 He's the pitcher, not a scrub.
 He may be a loser, but he's, strangely, a leader at the same time.
 This makes his mood swings truly bipolar in their magnificence: he vacillates not between kinda happy and kinda unhappy, but between being a "hero" and being a "goat"."

 Birthday and age

-In the strip from November 3, 1950, Charlie Brown said that he was "only four years old".
-However, he aged over the next two decades, being six years old as of November 17, 1957, and "eight-and-a-half years old" by July 11, 1979.
-Later references continue to peg Charlie Brown as being approximately eight years old.
+Charlie Brown's age is neither normally specified nor consistently given.
+His birthday occurs in the strip published on October 30, 1950.
+He is four years old in a strip published November 3, 1950, making his birth year around 1946.
+He aged slowly over the next two decades of the strip's floating timeline, being six years old as of November 17, 1957, and "eight-and-a-half years old" by July 11, 1979.
+Other references continue to peg Charlie Brown as being approximately eight years old.

+A strip published on April 3, 1971, suggests he was born around 1963 (setting up the gag that when he is 21, it will be 1984).